-Officials from the St. Louis County Board of Elections indicated they predict this amendment would have a fiscal impact of \$30,000 per County-wide election, with an additional \$9,000 annual cost.
-The additional absentee costs in the amendment would cost \$30,000.
-They pay a vendor to print and mail their absentee ballots, so the no-excuse absentee portion of the petition would include additional absentee costs for printing and mailing.
+Officials from the St. Louis County Board of Elections indicated they predict this amendment would have a fiscal impact of \$9,000 annually.
 The annual cost of sending voters postage cards to decline automatic registration would be about \$9,000.
-It is important to note that a significant portion of all of these costs could be offset by the reduced need for polling places due to early voting.